 Paid endorsements for products like sponsorships or brand deals are lucrative ways to support yourself and your channel.
 Variety revealed that Bella Thorne gets paid up to $65,000 for a brand-endorsed Instagram and anywhere between $10,000 to $20,000 for sponsored Stories on both Instagram and Snapchat.

 Reach out to companies and see if they’d be interested in teaming up.
+Here's some advice from Think Media on how to negotiate with sponsorship contracts.

 If they cover the nominal costs of making your videos maybe you can work something out, but you can’t just call and ask for money.